 Our business model is driven by the success of CPG brands, publishers, and consumers on our platform.
 We operate a fee-per-sale digital promotions network called the IPN, which is widely used by CPG brands, third-party publishers, and consumers.
-Using the IPN, CPG brands deliver digital promotions to millions of consumers through third-party publishers that host our offers, such as retailers.
-In addition to providing digital offers for retailers, we also make the same offers available on our digital properties, which include lbotta D2C.
+Using the IPN, CPG brands contract with us to deliver digital promotions to millions of consumers through third-party publishers (such as Walmart) that host the offers.
+In addition to providing digital offers through third-party publishers, we also make the same offers available on our digital properties, which include Ibotta D2C.
+Under our revenue contracts with CPG brands, we are responsible for setting up and launching the offers on the IPN, billing, and collecting funds.
+The CPG brands that contract with us to deliver the digital promotions to consumers through the IPN are our customers.
+Third-party publishers are part of the IPN and act as a distributor of the offers and are not our customer.